 In a separate bowl, use a spatula to toss the onion, celery, relish, Worcestershire sauce, sugar, mustard, garlic powder, salt, and pepper together until evenly combined.

-Transfer the sauce mixture to the bowl with the smashed eggs.
-Use the same spatula to stir well and good, until evenly combined and the mixture's smooth.
+Transfer the mixture to the bowl with the smashed eggs.
+Use a spatula to stir, until evenly combined and the mixture's smooth.
+Fold in the mayo, adding more or less to texture/taste, until the mixture's reached your desired creaminess.

 Serve this salad on sandwiches, with crackers, or even in lettuce wraps.
 Sprinkle it with smoked paprika before serving.